alaamer12/happy_core/docs/source/examples.rst

 Examples
 ========

-This section provides practical examples of using the Happy Core library features.
+This section provides practical examples of using the True Core library features.

 Time Handling
 -------------